2018/19 Work Plan

 Provide high-quality program administration and excellent customer service, as well as financial and contract management services.

 - Support and manage MID Ratepayer Advisory Board and committees

-- Conduct annual financial audit
+- Conduct annual financial audit and 401k audit

 - Provide government relations services in support of MID-funded programs

 - Prepare assessment billings in partnership with the city